What Happens After A Car Accident That Is Your Fault? 2025

 Summary

-- If you're at fault in a car accident, you could be liable for damages, including medical expenses and property damage.
+- If you're at fault in a car accident, you could be liable for damages

-- Factors like negligence or intentional actions are key in determining fault, and in some states, partial fault by the other party can reduce their compensation.
+- In some states, partial fault by the other party can reduce compensation

 When you cause a car accident, you may be liable for the injuries and property damage you caused.
 If you have insurance, your insurer will likely defend you, providing lawyers if necessary.
 It may also pay any liabilities resulting from the crash, including the medical expenses, income losses, and property damage the crash victims suffered.